-Stakeholder How we engaged them Customers The Board regularly receives, monitors and challenges customer-related reporting and details of any initiatives.
-The Board engages frequently with senior leadership to understand and follow up on our investment performance, which is consistently monitored.
-The Board oversee any material IT platform developments which allow us to better support our customers.
-Examples of areas of Board focus in 2022 include the retention of customers.
+Stakeholder How we engaged them Customers The Board regularly receives and monitors customer-related reporting and details of any initiatives.
+The Board engages frequently with senior leadership to understand and follow up on our investment performance.
+The Board oversees any material IT platform developments which allow us to better support our customers.
+Examples of areas of Board focus in 2023 include engagement on compliance with Consumer Duty regulations and monitoring of work in relation to retention of customers.
 People The Society has no direct employees but People initiatives are undertaken for the staff seconded to the Society to service its customers.
 The Board engages with those people through regular informal meetings and internal communications on a wide range of topics.
 Through ULP, regular employee surveys are carried out and Management acts on findings.
 Together with our ultimate UK parent company, we sponsor mentorships and volunteering opportunities.
-This year, a focus for the Board included the impact of higher costs on staff.
-In July 2022, in response to the inflationary pressures faced by our people we made an additional pay increase award which was focussed on people earning below a certain threshold.
-This was made in addition to the annual pay award which takes place in April each year.
+This year, a focus for the Board included the impact of the cost of living on staff and included decisions on 2023 pay awards.
 Strategic Partners Members of the Board maintain oversight of the management of our main Strategic Partners, including our asset managers and IT services provider, who help us deliver services to our customers, and our senior management regularly review and report on performance.
-Communities and Environment The Society is engaged in becoming resilient against climate change, and to promote a working environment which supports this, through the Sustainability Strategy.
-In 2022, we were able to undertake a number of volunteering activities within the Community.
+Communities and Environment - The Society is engaged in becoming resilient against climate change, and to promote a working environment which supports this, through the Sustainability Strategy.
+In 2023, we were able to undertake a number of volunteering activities within the Community.
 More details of this are included in the "Our Community" section of this report.
-Regulators The Board maintains an open and engaging relationship with our regulators.
-The directors meet regularly with them, and 2022 included discussions around business changes.
+Regulators - The Board maintains an open and engaging relationship with our regulators and the directors meet regularly with them.
 Member - The Board engages regularly with ULP, its only Member, and is consistently focused on generating a successful outcome for this stakeholder.